t0mt0mm/ecu-test/README.md

 Choose between logging the watchlist or a custom list of signal names.
 Logging writes ISO 8601 timestamps and the requested signals at the chosen frequency.
 File creation errors are reported through a dialog and the status bar.
 Stopping logging flushes and closes the file safely.

 ## Persistence
-`QSettings` stores the selected mode, DBC path, bus parameters, watchlist contents, logging rate/path, and window geometry so the UI restores your previous session.
+`QSettings` stores the selected mode, DBC path, bus parameters, watchlist contents, plot selections (per-channel and multi-plot), logging rate/path, Dummy Advanced visibility, and window geometry so the UI restores your previous session.
 Channel profiles are stored separately in `profiles/channels.yaml` to simplify sharing and version control.

 ## Writable Signals
 The helper `is_signal_writable()` uses two checks before the Real backend transmits a value: